What is Tezos baking?

 What is Tezos?

-Tezos is a platform for smart contracts and decentralised applications (also known as DApps).
-The Tezos team takes decentralisation very seriously and lets the stakeholders govern the protocol.
-While being similar to other blockchain platforms, Tezos also has a key feature that makes the network stand out – the governance.
-The developers thought of a process allowing Tezos protocol to upgrade continuously though on-chain governance.
+Tezos is a platform for smart contracts and decentralized applications (also known as DApps).
+The Tezos team takes decentralization very seriously and lets the stakeholders govern the protocol.
+While being similar to other blockchain platforms, Tezos also has a key feature that makes the network stand out – governance.
+The developers thought of a process allowing Tezos protocol to upgrade continuously through on-chain governance.
 Might seem a little bit complicated, but the idea is clear – no radical changes.
-The users propose and vote for implementation of the new ideas.
+The users propose and vote for the implementation of the new ideas.
 To achieve consensus, Tezos uses the delegated Proof-of-Stake algorithm.

 What is the delegated Proof-of-Stake?

-DPoS is an algorithm allowing virtual mining instead of the physical one.
-Virtual mining is not only more convenient than the traditional one, but also much more energy-efficient.
-Therefore, the ideas of DPoS are highly valued by the environmentalists.
+DPoS is an algorithm allowing virtual mining instead of physical one.
+Virtual mining is not only more convenient than the traditional ones, but also much more energy-efficient.
+Therefore, the ideas of DPoS are highly valued by environmentalists.

 What is Tezos baking?